zaina/humanitarian-openstack/README.md

 * participants/
   * code/
+  * keys/ - add your own public and private keys

-  deployment/ - Contains scripts to deploy webservers, databases, haproxy
+  * deployment/ - Contains scripts to deploy webservers, databases, haproxy

-  libcloud.conf - Template file to include cloud provider details for libcloud
+  * libcloud.conf - Template file to include cloud provider details for libcloud

-  case-1.py - Implements code for usecase - 2 webservers with a load balancer and a database node
+  * case-1.py - Implements code for usecase - 2 webservers with a load balancer and a database node

   To run the code: